“The Number of Angels in Hel”

 The rest of them turned as he approached.
 Harry got the impression of aged children—the gray hair and unlined faces of rejuvenation.
 Rich Earthers, come to EE5 so God could find them.
 Harry fought down the usual surge of bitterness and pushed his tongue against the implant in his upper palate to lose their faces.

 Before they could speak, he began, “Here are the rules.
 I’m the only one who has a locator signal.
 That means if you don’t keep up, you’re on your own.
 No complaints, no arguments.
 I’ve lived and flown on this planet forty years, I know more about surviving it than you’ll ever know.
 As soon as someone angels, the expedition stops, all you’ll have to do is look at that person and you’ll angel right away.
 As soon as I see the first angel, I’ll slave all of your wings to my guidance system, that way you won’t fly off and die.

-My job is to help you angel and get you back alive.
+My job is to help your angel and get you back alive.
 You’ve all agreed that the first goal is more important to you than the second.
 The threats to your life are as follows: you may die from suit failure, wing failure, or from being shot by insurgents.
 You know that insurgents have attacked the colony.
-We’re going out into the backcountry where the satellites have reported no human activity.
+We’re going out into the back country where the satellites have reported no human activity.
 That doesn’t guarantee safety.
 You have all signed waivers acknowledging the risk.
 Your job is to do exactly what I say.
 There are no safety nets, no backups.
 You will be on your own with only me and these two sherpas to help you.
 There are no refunds.
 Period.
 Do you agree to all of this?”